 This will be my last hot dog report for a while—my stomach is still recovering from Sunday.
 After I visited Double Dip Frozen Custard in Frisco, I headed over to Costco to try their dog.
 I thought Costco sold Sabrett or Hebrew National in their concession stand, but when I got there I was not too surprised to find Kirkland products on the menu.
 (Hebrew National dogs are available in the refrigerated meats section.)
 Short story: the all-beef Kirkland dogs are cooked in a shallow pan of hot water and any flavor the “meat” might had ever had has been boiled away.
 They present a nice beef-to-steamed-bun ratio—almost an inch of the wiener hang from each end.
 They are cheap: two dogs and refillable drinks were $3.25!
 And they offer freshly diced onions, but I’ll eat before I go again.
 Oh wait, I did that last time.
 Maybe that is why I’ve been sipping Sprite and eating Wheat Thins for two days.
 Moving on.

 - Leading Off (7/24/14) by Zac Crain

-Sign up to our newsletters to Get D insider information and updates in your inbox.
+Sign up to our newsletters to get top news stories and breaking alerts delivered to your email inbox.